Carpal Tunnel Syndrome

 Diagnosis and Treatment

 To determine if you’re suffering from carpal tunnel syndrome, a hand and wrist specialist will perform a physical examination to check for muscle weakness and to see if they can reproduce the symptoms.
 The doctor may also run electrophysiological tests and x-rays to help confirm the diagnosis and severity.

 Before surgical intervention is considered, we’ll want to try out all nonsurgical options.
 Bracing or splinting helps keep the wrist in a neutral position.
 They can be worn during times of the day or during activities that traditionally produce symptoms.
 Medications such as anti-inflammatory drugs (NSAIDs) can help relieve pain.
 Changing up the activities that seem to cause the most pain can ease problems.
 If halting the activity isn’t possible, modifying it in some way might still help.
 Steroid injections can temporarily relieve symptoms, as well.

 If these treatments are deemed unsuccessful or unfit to treat your case, surgery will be discussed.
 Surgery for carpal tunnel syndrome is almost always done as an outpatient procedure, using local anesthesia.
 The procedure works to increase the size of the carpal tunnel and therefore reduce pressure on the nerve.

 If you’re experiencing pain, tingling, or numbness in your fingers, you should see a doctor to check for the cause.
-At Orthopaedic Associates of St. Augustine we’re proud to have Dr. John Stark on staff as our dedicated hand and wrist specialist.
 If you’d like to make an appointment, please request an appointment online or give us a call at 904-825-0540.